Get thicker, fuller hair with dermatologist developed treatments

 Minoxidil is easy to use, backed by plenty of research and FDA-approved for female pattern hair loss.

-These 2% minoxidil drops make it easy to target thinning areas or a wide part.
+These 2% minoxidil drops make it easy to target thinning areas or a widening part.
 A lightweight, higher-strength 5% minoxidil foam version may be a better choice if you have more aggressive signs of hair loss.

 Oral Minoxidil